nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 APIs is considered unnecessary.
 Instead of versioning the API we want to mark some fields as deprecated, but we need to have a way to understand what is the usage of deprecated fields, types and a way to visualize it in a way that is easy to understand.
+We might want to detect usage of deprecated fields and notify users about that we plan to remove them.

-- Define a deprecation policy that will serve our users better
+- Define a data-informed deprecation policy that will serve our users better
-- Build a dashboard showing usage of deprecated GraphQL fields
+- Build a dashboard showing usage frequency of deprecated GraphQL fields
+- Build mechanisms required to send deprecated fields usage in usage ping

 ### Ensure consistency with the rest of the codebase